aptos-labs/developer-docs/docs/community/aptos-style.md

 A document title is the main title of a document page.
 A document has only one document title.

 💡 **Example**: "Writing Style Guide" at the beginning of this page.
-The document title also appears at the top level in the navigation bar, so it must be short, preferably four to five words or less.
+The document title also appears at the top level in the navigation bar, so it must be short, preferably four to five words or fewer.

 **Section headings within a document (h2, h3, h4, h5)**